 My recent article, “‘An Object Lesson in Americanism’: Performing Cultural Amnesia in Mosinee’s Communist Invasion,” published in Theatre Survey (September 2019) is a great example of my current research project in action.
 I’ll be presenting on more of this research when I give a keynote at the international, trans-disciplinary conference, “Federal Theatre Project: Context & Issues” in Toulouse, France, in October.

-I am the President of the Mid-America Theatre Conference, have just wrapped up my second term on the executive board for the American Theatre & Drama Society, and am a member of the editorial board for the Journal of American Drama and Theatre.
+I am the Immediate Past-President of the Mid-America Theatre Conference, have just wrapped up my second term on the executive board for the American Theatre & Drama Society, and am a member of the editorial board for the Journal of American Drama and Theatre.

 My work on dramaturgy and outreach extends to a number of professional and university productions, including the Chicago premiere of The Cripple of Inishmaan (Northlight Theatre), Master Class (Northlight Theatre), and the University of Maryland productions of Romeo and Juliet and Assassins.

 I pioneered a hybrid version of Introduction to Theatre for Non-Majors at FSU and have re-created the course in a fully online format (winner of the 2016 Excellence in Online Course Design & Excellence in Online Teaching Awards, with distinction).
 I also teach graduate and undergraduate courses in Dramaturgy, US Theatre History, Historiography, Contemporary US Theatre, Popular Entertainments, and Women in US Theatre.